iamyazdani/realtime-currency-converter/README.md

-# Realtime Currency Converter App
+# Live: <a href="https://realtime-currency-converter-two.vercel.app/">Realtime Currency Converter<a/>

 ## Introduction :
 Welcome to the Realtime Currency Converter App repository!
 This application allows users to convert currencies in real-time using the Fetch API.
 It provides up-to-date exchange rates for various currencies and enables users to perform conversions effortlessly.